OCCUPATIONAL THERAPY

 Total*

-According to the US Department of Education, a student’s cost of attendance is defined as the total cost of attending the program, which includes tuition, fees, room, board, books, supplies, and transportation costs, as well as loan fees and costs associated with distance education.
+According to FAFSA (Free Application for Federal Student Aid), cost of attendance is defined as total amount of attending the program, which includes tuition and fees, books, supplies, transportation, loan fees, as well as fees associated with distance education.

 Application Process (Transfer Student)